Vinyl Restart is reader supported. When you buy through our links, we may earn a commission.

 The Super Zen Triode is a no-feedback, single-ended, class-A amplifier that has been tweaked and improved into pure perfection over the last 25 years.

-It is not designed to look flashy or to produce impressive measurements or spec sheets.
+It is not designed to produce impressive measurements or spec sheets.
 It is designed to sound as good as an amplifier can possibly sound.
 Without costing tens of thousands of dollars.

 It ships with Russian 6P15P-EV output tubes but can also use EL84.
 The 6P15P-EV is slightly faster than EL84 and Decware’s first choice.
 It will sound slightly more relaxed with EL84 tubes.

-It is known to be a fast tube amp with good dynamics throughout the frequency range, including the bass.
+It is a fast tube amp with good dynamics throughout the frequency range, including the bass.
 Engaging and detailed, but still sweet and pleasant to listen to.
 Big soundstage with three dimensions.
-And pretty much flawless when driving speakers with decent sensitivity….
+Pretty much flawless when driving speakers with decent sensitivity, like my Klipsch Heresy IVs.
+It has more dynamics and punch than the Reisong A50 300B amp, but I feel the A50 is a tad bit smoother to listen to, which is expected since it features 300B tubes.

 If you a serious about finding your first and last low-power tube amplifier, I recommend that you check out Decware’s website.
 And the reviews by the Youtubers I have quoted above.